carpentries-lab/metagenomics-analysis/_episodes/02-webserver.md

 - "Lessons can be previewed by running `make serve`."
 ---

-The lesson template comes with several utilities to simplify lesson development and maintenance.

 ## Checking
  MG Rast is an on line metagenomic plataform